PHX2600/The-Archive/forum/Website Updates/0822 - Server Move.md

 ## Server Move
 Posted by **PHLAK** on Wed June 3rd, 2009 11:31:36 PM

-[size=150:21gdef1b][b:21gdef1b]What:[/b:21gdef1b] Planned Server Migration [b:21gdef1b]When:[/b:21gdef1b] June 20th, 11:00pm to June 21st 9:00am (Arizona times)[/size:21gdef1b]
+**What:** Planned Server Migration
+**When:** June 20th, 11:00pm to June 21st 9:00am (Arizona times)

-I have recently purchased a new Virtual Private Server and will be moving PHX2600.org to this server on the night of [b:21gdef1b]June 20th [/b:21gdef1b].
+I have recently purchased a new Virtual Private Server and will be moving PHX2600.org to this server on the night of **June 20th**.
 The site/forums will most likely be down from around 11pm that night until sometime the next morning (I'm shooting for 8-9am) while DNS propagates.

-With this new server should come better performance and faster page loading times (not that they were slow to begin with) and perhaps one or two new &quot;features&quot; that I'm not willing to discuss at this time (I don't want to get your hopes up if things fall through).
+With this new server should come better performance and faster page loading times (not that they were slow to begin with) and perhaps one or two new "features" that I'm not willing to discuss at this time (I don't want to get your hopes up if things fall through).

 XlogicX and (mostly) I will be doing everything we can to make sure this transition goes smooth and the site is back up in a timely fashion.

 As always, please leave any questions or comments here.